jschleehauf/jschleehauf/README.md

-# Hi, I'm Jarratt! 👋 Thanks for stopping by.
+# Hi, I'm Jarratt! 👋 Thanks for visiting.

 ⚡ Fun facts:
 * I like playing guitar and making music.